I7-Examples/Bronze/docs/source.txt

 Understand "use [a closed openable container]" as opening.
 Understand "use [an open openable container]" as closing.

-Understand "use [something held] on [a locked lockable thing]" as unlocking it with (with nouns reversed).
-Understand "use [something held] on [an unlocked lockable thing]" as locking it with (with nouns reversed).
+Understand "use [something preferably held] on [a locked lockable thing]" as unlocking it with (with nouns reversed).
+Understand "use [something preferably held] on [an unlocked lockable thing]" as locking it with (with nouns reversed).

 Understand "use [a switched off device]" as switching on.